This post may contain affiliate links. Please read our disclosure policy for more information.

 Do you have a hobby that you think others would be interested in?
 Do you have stories to tell?
 Do you like teaching others?
 All of these things and more would be perfect for a blog.

-WHY WE STARTED A BLOG
+WHY I STARTED A BLOG

-To share our journey
+To share my family’s travel journey

-The main focus of our blog is to keep family and friends up to date with what’s going on in our lives.
+The main focus of this blog is to keep family and friends up to date with what’s going on in our lives.
 I could post on social media, but social media platforms are constantly changing how posts reach followers.
 Many of you may want to see what we are up to but never end up seeing the posts come through your social media accounts.
-Our blog gives you access to posts whenever you want to check them out.
+This blog gives you access to posts whenever you want to check them out.
 It also makes it easy to go back and find an article about a specific place we visited that you may be thinking about visiting as well (or information that you remember reading and want to revisit later).

 To share holistic healthcare information